bmoniey/pylen/README.md

         https://github.com/bmoniey/pylen/tree/master/dist

 Release Notes:

 Version 1.0.0

-Tested only in Windows 7
+*Tested only in Windows 7

-Tested only using Cura slicer generated gcode
+*Tested only using Cura slicer generated gcode

-Tested using Ender 3 profile
+*Tested using Ender 3 profile

-Tested only so far with Marlin Flavor gcode
+*Tested only so far with Marlin Flavor gcode

 TODO:

--would like to add feature adding concept of layer segments -these segment would allow generator of filament segment cut legths which can be used on a multi-color print -test this utility with various gcode flavors
+*would like to add feature adding concept of layer segments

+*these segment would allow generator of filament segment cut legths which can be used on a multi-color print

+*test this utility with various gcode flavors